Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 string( STRIP "${SDL2_LIBRARIES}" SDL2_LIBRARIES )
 ```

+Now we set our CMake variables, it is time for linking them to project during build pipeline.

-### Linking SDL source files
+### Linking SDL during build process
-After setting CMake variables, we need to include source files of SDL library to our project.
+We need specific CMake commands to use SDL in our source files.

-The command below links the header files for SDL to our build configuration.
+The command below adds the header files of SDL as include directories.
+Pretty simple.
 ``include_directories( ${SDL2_INCLUDE_DIRS} )``

 Now, to link SDL library files, we can use ``link libraries`` command.

 ``target_link_libraries( qmack PRIVATE ${SDL2_LIBRARIES} )``

+In terms of SDL integration, most of the repetitive tasks should be automated at this point.

-### Finishing words
+### Wrapping up
+These were the minimal script examples to automate some of the repetitive tasks that I faced during my development journey with C/C++ and SDL.
+As I mentioned before, scripts still can be improved by adding different logic for other platforms.

-These were the minimal scripts for automating some of the essential dependency tasks in build pipeline.
-The full working version of this pipeline can be found on the 2D isometric engine that I am working on, the [Qmack Engine](https://github.com/iozsaygi/qmack-engine).
+The full working example of this pipeline can be found in the 2D isometric engine that I am working on.
+You can check it out by visiting [Qmack Engine](https://github.com/iozsaygi/qmack-engine) repository.

-Thank you for reading my very first blog post, hopefully the more posts will come in the future.
+Thank you for reading my very first blog post.
+Hopefully, I will post even more blog posts about my game development journey.